Introduction

 Focusing in challenging situations

 Birds’ focus tracking works most of the time well.
-The AI systems locates the area of the frame where the bird is, but focusing itself does not rely on AI, it just focuses on whatever high contrast object is in this area.
-Sometimes, this is a branch in front of a bird.
-In such cases it helps to manually pre-focus on the bird.
+The AI systems locates the area of the frame where the bird is, but focusing itself does not seem to rely on AI, it seems to just focuses on whatever high contrast object is in this area.
+Sometimes, this is a branch in front of a bird that has a small size relative to the whole frame.
+In such cases it helps to manually pre-focus on the bird as the camera will lock onto the nearest in-focus area.
+Either I have learnt to deal with this situation or the newer firmware does a better job.

 While using subject recognition in a crowded situation, such as a bird with twigs in front, with subject recognition engaged, while pressing the shutter half way down, manual focus until the object to be recognized is partly in focus.
 After this the recognition algorithm usually finds even small birds as long as the occluding stuff remains out of focus.
 This works because if manual focus is enabled during automatic focusing (a setting in the AF menu), manual focus works not only as a follow up to single focus but also allows manual adjustment of focus during continuous focus with tracking with AI subject detection.